Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Think of gutter guards as a bouncer for your gutter system.
 Their main job is to let water flow in while keeping leaves, twigs, and other debris out.
 While they are an additional upfront investment, installing leaf guards can save you a lot of time and money on future cleanings.
 Clogged gutters can lead to water overflow, which can damage your siding, foundation, and landscaping.
 If you live in an area with a lot of trees, like many neighborhoods across the Puget Sound, adding gutter guards is a practical step to protect your home and reduce maintenance headaches down the road.

-Downspouts and Drainage
+Factoring in Downspouts and Drainage

 Your gutters collect rainwater, but the downspouts are what guide it safely away from your home.
 A professional installation will always include the necessary downspouts, typically placed every 40 feet or so to handle water volume effectively.
 It’s important to confirm that your quote includes them and any needed extensions or splash blocks.
 Proper drainage is essential for preventing water from pooling around your foundation, which can lead to serious and expensive structural issues.
 A well-planned system directs water away from your home, protecting your basement and residential siding from moisture damage.